-Throughout the years of setting up a marine tank, many of the emergencies of a diseases outbreak that we face in our tanks can be actually be prevented.
-For many who didn’t know, diseases in a main tank can almost be 100% preventable by simply setting up a Quarantine tank and quarantine all your newly bought fish before introducing it into your main display tank.
+Throughout the years of setting up a marine tank, many of the emergencies of a diseases outbreak that we face in our tanks can actually be prevented.
+For many who didn’t know, diseases in the main tank can almost be 100% preventable by simply setting up a Quarantine tank and quarantine all your newly bought fish before introducing it into your main display tank.
 Most of the time we run into problems because we tried to take a shorter route or simply pour in the fish which look healthy.
-However, it is the responsibility of a fish keeper and not the fish for such diseases outbreak.
+However, it is the responsibility of a fish keeper and not the LFS ( Local Fish Store) or the seller for such diseases outbreak.

-Quarantine or hospital tanks do not need to be a full scale large tanks as they are only temporary place to house the fish for short period of time.
-Usually a ten gallon tank would suffice for almost all types of small marine fishes, however for a larger marine fish you may need a larger Quarantine tank .
+Quarantine or hospital tanks do not need to be a full-scale large tank as they are the only temporary place to house the fish for a short period of time.
+Usually, a ten-gallon tank would suffice for almost all types of small marine fishes, however, for a larger marine fish, you may need a larger Quarantine tank .

-Another advantages of having a Quarantine or Hospital tank setup, if ever any of your fishes is being affected with parasites then they are also better off to be treated in a separate Quarantine / Hospital tank then risk infecting the rest of the fish in your main system .
+Another advantages of having a Quarantine or Hospital tank setup, if ever any of your fishes are being affected with parasites then they are also better off to be treated in a separate Quarantine / Hospital tank then risk infecting the rest of the fish in your main system.

-Whenever something goes wrong in our tank, it always point down to the fish owner / keeper.
-What are the action we took as a responsible fish keeper ?
-Have we done proper water changes and check ?
+Whenever something goes wrong in our tank, it always points down to the fish owner/keeper.
+What is the action we took as a responsible fish keeper?
+Have we done proper water changes and check?
 Have you properly maintained your filter?
-The one thing that every fish keeper should do every day (besides feed the fish) is observe all the fish for changes in their eating habits or any signs of diseases on their body, this would be the quickest and easiest prevention anyone can perform.
+The one thing that every fish keeper should do every day (besides feeding the fish) is observed all the fish for changes in their eating habits or any signs of diseases on their body, this would be the quickest and easiest prevention anyone can perform.